KaushikMorayya/deltademo/README.md

 # deltademo
-this is a demo for demo class
+this is a demo for demo class.